 My Name is Jared Morgan.
-I am an Accredited Professional Photographer (Australian Institute of Professional Photography) based in Cairns Australia.
-Click here to see some of the reasons why this is important.
+I am an Accredited Professional Photographer with both the Australian Institute of Professional Photography and the Professional Photographers Association of Queensland.
+I am based in Cairns Australia.

 Capturing moments, feelings and memories is what photography is all about.
 Photography is a way to preserve these moments and stories, so in many years time, and indeed for future generations, others are able to understand and remember your story.

 No matter what is happening in your life.
 Be that an engagement, kids off to school for the first time, a performance, or any of life’s moments that come your way.
 Let me preserve these special moments for you.

 I hope I have given you some reasons to think of the WHY we photograph the important times in our lives.
 So let me help preserve these moments for ever.
 Do you have something in your thoughts right now you would like to see preserved?

 Contact me here and let's start talking about what I can do to help you capture them the way you want.

 My aim is to always "Take a brief, do it on time, on budget and exceed client expectation."

 Professional photographers should have the proper insurance for their business.
 Insurance protects the photographer against equipment theft, but more importantly it provides liability protection in case someone trips over the photographer’s bag and breaks their leg.
 If a photographer does not have insurance, chances are they are new to the industry or are not taking their business seriously.

 Dfine Photography holds Professional Photography Insurance including Public Liability Insurance.
 This can be provided upon request.